Xaaq/Rocket-args/docs/contributing.md

 ## Running tests

-You can run tests either against you actual python version (faster version - good for fast checking if our changes didn't break anything):
+You can run tests either against you actual python version - faster version (good for fast checking if our changes didn't break anything):
 ```
 $ pytest tests
 ```

-or run them against all supported python versions using [tox](https://tox.readthedocs.io/en/latest/) (slower version - good for final check if everything we've done works):
+or run them against all supported python versions using [tox](https://tox.readthedocs.io/en/latest/) - slower version (good for final check if everything we've done works):
 ```
 $ tox
 ```